Saint Olaf Catholic Church

 The United States Conference of Catholic Bishops (USCCB) website has a Daily Readings Sections with links to both podcasts and videos for each Daily Reading.

-Please go tohttps://bible.ucssb.org to access the wealth of scripture readings, videos, podcasts, and reflections for the Daily Readings on the USCCB website.
+Please go to https://bible.usccb.org to access the wealth of scripture readings, videos, podcasts, and reflections for the Daily Readings on the USCCB website.

 .ONLINE GIVING